Menu Close

 Is Tipping Customary In Uganda?

-Please note that tipping in Uganda on a safari is customary but not obligatory or mandatory.
+Please note that tipping in Uganda on a safari is customary but not mandatory.
 However, considering that most Ugandans earn little, tips will be highly appreciated.

 Should I Tip in Uganda Shillings?